 - Registration affords better legal protection to facilitate an action for infringement.

-- The registered proprietor and authorised users can initiate infringement actions.
+- The registered proprietor and authorized users can initiate infringement actions.

-- The authorised users can exercise the exclusive right to use the geographical indication.
+- The authorized users can exercise the exclusive right to use the geographical indication.

 How long the registration of Geographical Indication is valid?

 - The registration of a geographical indication is valid for a period of 10 years

 Can a registered geographical indication be assigned, transmitted, etc?

 - A geographical indication is a public property belonging to the producers of the concerned goods.